nicolas-loubet/GrapheneGUI/README.md

 ```

 ## 🧭 Typical Workflow
-1. Create a graphene plate via the Create dialog.
+1. Create a graphene plate via the `Create` button (+ sign).

 2. Apply oxidation:

-   - Use expressions like x > 10 and z < 5 to target specific atoms.
+   - Use expressions like "x > 10 and y < 5" or equivalent to target specific atoms.

    - Control oxidation type (OH or O) and percentage.

 3. Edit manually:

-   - Add OH or O groups using the respective modes.
+   - Add `OH` or `O` groups using the respective modes.

    - Remove existing oxide groups.

 4. Add more plates if needed.

-5. Export the system using the Export dialog and select .gro, .pdb, .xyz, .mol2, or .top.
+5. Export the system using the `Export` dialog and select .gro, .pdb, .xyz, .mol2, or .top.

 ## 📁 File Formats